 Notes

-Sergei Prokofiev’s C major Sonata (1949), by contrast, restores breadth and lyricism, but with a distinctly modern edge: the cello sings expansively, often against a piano part that is by turns percussive, ironic, and deeply supportive.
-Written under constraint yet suffused with resilience, it restores the long melodic span—now charged with 20th-century weight.
-If Bach shows us the ideal and Harbison its contemporary questioning, Prokofiev offers something like reclamation: melody regained, but not unchanged.
+And then Prokofiev.
+The C major Sonata (1949) restores breadth and lyricism with a distinctly modern edge: the cello sings expansively and at length, often against a piano part that is by turns percussive, ironic, tenderly supportive, and darkly propulsive.
+Written under the constraints of late Stalinism yet suffused with resilience and even warmth, it offers something like reclamation — the long melodic span returned to the cello, but now charged with everything the 20th century had put it through.
+If Bach shows us the ideal and Debussy and Shaw refract it into new light, Prokofiev earns it back.